Southern Adventist University: Dormitories

 Southern's dormitories are single gender although students can opt out of the dormitories during summer sessions or with permission from a dean.
 Upperclass and married students can receive exemptions from this policy.

 The men's dormitory is Talge Hall and the women's dormitory is Thatcher Hall.
 An accidental fire in Thatcher Hall in April 2005 killed one student and injured two others.
 The dormitories have also been used to shelter storm victims who needed short-term housing, such as after tornadoes in early 2011.

 WSMC-FM radio station

 Southern owns and operates FM radio station WSMC which is almost completely staffed by students and the only classical music station in the Chattanooga area.
 In 2003, following technical problems that caused the station to keep dropping off the air, WSMC upgraded equipment to improve its reliability.
 It has been in operation since 1961 and is located on campus.

 McKee Foods

 McKee Foods has its headquarters beside the campus and has been an important part of school history as one of the companies which have provided jobs within walking distance for students to fund their education.
 It was founded by a Southern alumnus and is the headquarters for Little Debbie, Sovex and Sunbelt products.
 McKee Foods is one of the largest employers in Hamilton County.
+In 2023, Southern began construction on the $20 million Ruth McKee School of Business at the main entrance to campus.
+The complex is named after McKee Foods' co-founder.